-The snow samples collected from the lower parts of the snow wall (winter-season accumulation) predominantly contained

-- 15 Proteobacteria sequences (Fig. 8), which were related to the dominant bacterial populations in the phyllosphere (Redford et al., 2010; Fierer and Lennon, 2011) or freshwater environments (Nold and Zwart, 1998).
+The snow samples collected from the lower parts of the snow wall (winter season accumulation) predominantly contained Proteobacteria sequences (Fig. 8), which were related to the dominant bacterial populations in the phyllosphere (Redford et al., 2010; Fierer and Lennon, 2011) or freshwater environments (Nold and Zwart, 1998).
 Proteobacteria members were frequently detected from the air samples collected over mountains (Bowers et al., 2012) or over the Noto Peninsula during periods when a north-westerly wind was blowing (Maki et al., 2010).
-These results suggest that some populations of Proteobacteria on Mt.
-Tateyama originated from the forest, rivers or lake areas of Siberia (Russia) or North Asia. - 20 The relative abundances of Actinobacteria sequences appeared randomly at low rates in the snow samples and slightly increased in the lower parts of the snow wall.
+These results suggest that some populations of Proteobacteria on Mt Tateyama originated from the forest, rivers or lake areas of Siberia (Russia) or northern Asia.

+The relative abundances of Actinobacteria sequences appeared randomly at low rates in the snow samples and slightly increased in the lower parts of the snow wall.
 In particular, Propionibacteriaceae sequences in the phylum Actinobacteria correlated positively to black-particle densities (P < 0.05) (Fig. 8).
 The Actinobacteria group (in particular Propionibacteriaceae) were primarily detected from anthropogenic particles collected in Beijing, China (Cao et al., 2014).
-Natural dust particles from Asian desert areas are mixed vertically with anthropogenic pollutants over the Asian continental - 25 coasts (Huang J. et al., 2015).
-However, non-spore forming bacteria, such as Propionibacteriaceae members, would be damaged by atmospheric stressors and few remaining populations could arrive in Japan continuously during the winter and spring seasons.
-Long-range transportation would select some bacterial populations among several terrestrial bacteria associated with dust particles that originated from the central desert area in Asia or an agriculture field in continental anthropogenic areas. - 30 The concentrations of formaldehyde changed from 0.05 μmol kg-1 to 0.60 μmol kg-1 regardless of whether the layers were derty, and maintained relatively high values in the low layers from 164 cm to 200 cm (Fig. 3).
-The Bacillaceae and Cytophagaceae sequences were significantly dominant in the snow samples collected from the dirty layers (Fig. 8) and their relative abundances positively correlated to the white-particle densities and the acetaldehyde concentrations (Table 2).
-Airborne acetaldehyde was reported to be photo-synthesised from the pollutant organic materials exposed to radiation from - 10 sunlight in the atmosphere (Iwama et al., 2011; Watanabe et al., 2012).
+Natural dust particles from Asian desert areas are mixed vertically with anthropogenic pollutants over the Asian continental coasts (J. Huang et al., 2015).
+However, non-spore-forming bacteria, such as Propionibacteriaceae members, would be damaged by atmospheric stressors and few remaining populations could arrive in Japan continuously during the winter and spring seasons.
+Long-range transportation would select some bacterial populations from several terrestrial bacteria associated with dust particles that originated from the central desert area in Asia or an agriculture field in continental anthropogenic areas.

+The concentrations of formaldehyde changed from 0.05 to $0.60 \,\mu\text{mol}\,\text{kg}^{-1}$ regardless of whether the layers were dirty and maintained relatively high values in the low layers from 164 to 200 cm (Fig. 3).
+The Bacillaceae and Cytophagaceae sequences were significantly dominant in the snow samples collected from the dirty layers (Fig. 8) and their relative abundances positively correlated with the whiteparticle densities and the acetaldehyde concentrations (Table 2).
+Airborne acetaldehyde was reported to be photosynthesised from the pollutant organic materials exposed to radiation from sunlight in the atmosphere (Iwama et al., 2011; Watanabe et al., 2012).
 Bacillaceae members were the dominant populations at high altitudes above the Taklimakan Desert (Maki et al., 2008) and Asian downwind areas during dust events (Korea: Jeon et al., 2011; Japan: Maki et al., 2014).
-The endospore forming bacteria, such as members of the family Bacillaceae, could survive for the duration of long-distance transit, because of their resistance to UV irradiation and desiccations in the

-5 atmosphere (Kobayashi et al., 2015b).
-The Bacteroidetes sequences including Cytophagaceae were also often detected from the aerosols sampled at high altitudes during Asian dust events (Maki et al, 2013, 2015).
+The endospore-forming bacteria, such as members of the family Bacillaceae, could survive for the duration of long-distance transit because of their resistance to UV irradiation and desiccations in the atmosphere (Kobayashi et al., 2015b).
+The Bacteroidetes sequences including Cytophagaceae were also often detected from the aerosols sampled at high altitudes during Asian dust events (Maki et al., 2013, 2015).
 Since Cytophagaceae members tend to aggregate with the organic particles in terrestrial and aquatic environments (Newton et al., 2011), the bacterial cells involved in aggregations would be protected against atmospheric stressors.
-Long-range transportation would select the stressor-resisting bacteria among several bacterial communities associated with dust events.
+Long-range transportation would select the stressorresisting bacteria among several bacterial communities associated with dust events.